msr-lovely/Practical-Deep-Learning-For-Coders/[04] MNIST Basic All Digits/README.md

 6. What is the difference between tensor rank and shape?
 How do you get the rank from the shape?

-Tensor shape consist the length of each dimension.
+Tensor shape consists of the length of each dimension.
 Rank is the total of dimensions/axes, which is the length of shape.

 7. What are RMSE and L1 norm?